SmileEver/learngit/readme.txt

-git is a version control system
+Git is a discountedaj version control system
 Git is a free software